Making A Retirement Fund: Start Making Your Money Work For You

 Where To Start Your Retirement Fund

-If you feel like starting a mutual fund, I highly recommend using The Vanguard Group for your investments.
+If you feel like starting a mutual fund I highly recommend using The Vanguard Group for your investments.
 Many companies charge fees for trading or have an expense ratio close to 1% of your investment returns.
 Vanguard prides itself by keeping the expense ratios low (an average of 0.11% ).
-This is a small difference that could save you a few thousand in your fund, not too much, but quite a bit.
+This is a small difference that could save you a few thousand in your fund not too much, but quite a bit.
 They also advise you in how to choose your fund very well.
-These funds require minimums though. $3,000 is common, but the Vanguard Star Fund requires only a minimum of $1,000.
+These funds require minimums though. $3,000 is common, but some others require only a minimum of $1,000.

 The Importance Of Starting Your Retirement Fund NOW